 Suunto M3 Global Compass

-We’re talking about Nemo’s Chipper closed-cell foam seat, which is an extremely lightweight (5.6 oz) seating alternative made from 100% reclaimed and recycled sleeping pad foam.
-Nemo uses a special blend of variable density foams in the Chipper, so although it’s only about 1-inch thick when unfolded, it’s surprisingly comfortable on dirt, rocks, tree stumps, or any of the other less than ideal surfaces we find ourselves sitting on outdoors.
+Our favorite is the Nemo's Chipper closed-cell foam seat, which is an extremely lightweight seating alternative at just 5.6 ounces.
+It's made from 100% reclaimed and recycled sleeping pad foam, which is integrated with a special blend of variable density foams.
+Though it's only about 1-inch thick when unfolded, it's surprisingly comfortable on dirt, rocks, tree stumps, or any of the other less than ideal surfaces we find ourselves sitting on outdoors.